JasperHall477/pokemon-explorer-app/README.md

 Objective
 Develop a basic Next.js application that fetches data from the PokéAPI, displays it according to a provided Figma design, and utilizes shadcn/ui components for the user interface.

-## Project Setup & Running Instructions
+## 1 Project Setup & Running Instructions
 ### Prerequisites
 - Node.js
 - npm
-### 1 Setup
+### Setup
-- First, Clone the Repository using `git clone https://github.com/jasperhall477/pokemon-explorer-app.git` or via github browser interface)
+- First, Clone the Repository using `git clone https://github.com/jasperhall477/pokemon-explorer-app.git` or via github browser interface
 - Go to project folder `cd pokemon-explorer-app`
 - Install packages `npm install`
 - Run development server to view the app `npm run dev`